 816 GIRLS | 717 BOYS | 39 TEACHERS

 After working closely with families obtaining healthcare from Bishop Asili Hospital, JLMC developed relationships with parents who were deeply committed to their children's education.
 Local schools were dilapitated, lacked resources, and in some communities they were non-existent.
 As a result, Just Like My Child Foundation began a partnership with five local communities and the Ugandan Ministry of Education in 2008 to ensure that children in the Luwero district have full access to primary schooling.

 What’s in It for Girls?
-Each school requires equal enrollment between boys and girls, encouraging more girls to attend.
-As the Girl Power Project continues to grow and expand to other schools, teachers and parents continue to provide testimony, advocacy, and training to support girls’ empowerment in these five communities.
+It was in these schools that JLMC witnessed first-hand the dynamics at play for girls in primary school, including safety issues traveling to school, menstrual hygiene, and vulnerability within the classroom.
+Today, as the Girl Power Project® continues to grow and expand to other schools, teachers and parents continue to provide testimony, advocacy, and training to support girls’ empowerment in these five communities.

+In 2015, all five schools began reaching self-sufficiency as a result of the co-investments that have been made in the sustainability of the infrastructure, the health and safety of the students, and the quality of education.
+Parents, teachers and community members have mastered the skills to operate their schools, direct the quality of education, and manage maintenance costs.
 Today, each school is managed solely by the community they belong to, without the need for further outside investment.
-In 2015, all five schools began reaching self-sufficiency as a result of the co-investments that have been made in the sustainability of the infrastructure, the health and safety of the students, and the quality of education.
-Parents, teachers and community members have mastered the skills to operate and manage their schools without further outside investment.
-Today, these five communities actively own their schools, direct the quality of education, and manage maintenance costs where nearly 1,500 children are attending annually.

 TOTAL LIVES IMPACTED